 On 16 December 2021, the Secretary of State for the Department for Levelling Up, Housing and Communities, Rt.
 Hon.
 Michael Gove MP, released a written statement to Parliament on the provisional local government finance settlement 2022/23.
-The papers can be viewed by clicking here.
+Subsequently in February 2022 the final allocations were announced, full details of which can be found at this link.